rachelproductmanager/DeepLearnWebsite/content/technology-is-key-to-australia-s-economic-recovery.but-we-ve-got-a-long-way-to-go.md

-description = "Science and technology should become national priorities if we're going to emerge from the COVID crisis as winners." image = "/images/tech-central-3.jpg" tags = ["Technology"] title = "Technology is key to Australia's economic recovery.
-But we've got a long way to go." type = "post"
+description = "Science and technology should become national priorities if we're going to emerge from the COVID crisis as winners." image = "/images/tech-central-3.jpg" tags = ["Technology"] title = "Why tech is the only thing that will turbo charge Australia's economic recovery" type = "post"

 +++